-Sometimes metrics don’t provide the type of information you’re looking for.
-Creating calculated metrics can help you get the accurate, relevant data you need.
+Sometimes our instant and custom metrics don’t provide the type of information you’re looking for.
+When this happens, try creating a calculated metric instead.

 This article contains the following sections: